applicaster/zapp-plugins-examples/Advertisement/Android/README.md

 # How to create advertisement plugin
-To create advertisement plugin you need to create new app project and configure you project [link here](https://developer-zapp.applicaster.com/dev-env/intro.html).
+To create advertisement plugin you need to create new app project and configure your project [link here](https://developer-zapp.applicaster.com/dev-env/intro.html).
 Below you have example main activiry which use advertisement plugin:

 ```